 Before the coronavirus made it chic, we were all working virtually in the US, Canada and the UK.
 We also have a satellite office in Marin County, California that we share with another agency.

 A Suma Cum Laude graduate of Barnard College in New York, Melissa spent most of her professional career in the broadcast and marketing worlds working in production, project management, strategy, client handling, and user interface design.
-She has managed teams, run departments, led the production of award-winning ad campaigns, produced a syndicated sports call-in show and has her first book being published in 2021.
+She has managed teams, run departments, led the production of award-winning ad campaigns, produced a syndicated sports call-in show and her first book was published in 2021.

 Like many designers, John is hell-bent on teasing apart signal from noise, amplifying the bejeezus out of the signal, then giving it an OCD level of polish.
 John cut his teeth in myriad small Bay Area agencies as a production artist, designer and art director.
 John digs working with small agencies and start-ups who set out to make the world a better place.
-He lives in the Bay Area with his Catalan wife and two beautiful girls.
+He lives in the Bay Area with his Catalan wife and two beautiful girls

 Hailey has always been captivated by the visual arts – particularly design, illustration and photography.
 While getting her BFA from BYU-Idaho, she snagged a job with her alma mater in the PR department designing media and marketing materials for the Office of the President, administrative functions, and various academic colleges.
 She’s been freelancing ever since.
 Hailey has meticulous attention to detail and the ability to push design concepts into new realms while still projecting the original idea.